pi-bot/pioneers/config/installSteps.md

 ## About
 These are the steps to prepare the PiBot software from a fresh install of Raspian.
 They are tested on the new Raspian stretch release: **2017-09-07-raspbian-stretch.img**

+1. Install Raspian
+2. Change the Configs
+3. Run the Pibot Install Script
+4. Modify the IDE

 ### 1 Install latest Raspian